mickdupreez/mr_ripper/README.md

 # ![](https://i.imgur.com/4npssPG.jpeg)
+# Description
+### What the script can do and why you need it.
+This scrip was written for the purpous of simplifying and streamlineing the whole process of digitizeing a DVD collection, with all the steps involved it can be time consumeing and repetative

+instead of opening 2 - 3 diffrent programs all with diffrent settings and configuration each time you insert a new dvd, run this script it will simplify the process by implementing the following automations.
+- Automatically RIP your DVDs to a directory on your PC with 0 input buttons or settings.
+- Automatically Transcode the file if it is over a certain size "20GB" default.
+- Automatically gets the correct Movie title and Poster art work.
+- Automatically places the movie in a folder with the correct movie name with the poster art.
+### The whole idea is
+- Run the script.
+- Insert a DVD into the drive.
+- Insert a new DVD when that one gets ejected
+- Done
+Everything else is done for you.
 # Getting started.
 ## Steps that need to be completed before the script will run on your PC